Workflow config

 • hook stubs with a timeout_ms budget

-• disabled review and done phases with starter prompt text already filled in
+• enabled review and done phases with starter prompt text already filled in, including done-phase guidance focused on merge-back, worktree cleanup, PR readiness, and blocker reporting

 • agent.max_concurrent_agents: 3, max_turns: 4, max_automatic_retries: 8, and dispatch_mode: parallel

-• codex.command: codex app-server, agent.mode: app_server, and approval_policy: never
+• codex.command: codex app-server, agent.mode: app_server, approval_policy: never, and initial_collaboration_mode: default

 • the default issue prompt template appended after the YAML front matter